Treating Founder (Chronic Laminitis) without Horseshoes

 Click HERE to see the text of Dr. Cook's endorsements in 2001 and 2002

 The Horse's Hoof, News for Natural Hoofcare.
-This is a 24-page newsletter dedicated to the natural hoof and holistic horse care.
-Lately it seems to be putting more emphasis on alternative remedies than it used to.
-Subscriptions are $25 for 4 issues (1 year).
+This is an online subscription newsletter dedicated to the natural hoof and holistic horse care.

-The Horses Hoof WEBSITE takes subscription orders.
-They have posted some articles of interest on the web site.
+The Horse's Hoof WEB SITE takes subscription orders.
+They have posted many links, contacts and articles of interest on their web site.
 They also are selling Dr. Strasser's books, and many other authors' books on hoof care.
-They carry farrier tools, Old Macs boots, and other horsecare products.
+They carry farrier tools, boots, supplements, and other horse care products.
 (Online orders and credit cards accepted.)

 Please send all requests, questions, article submissions and photos to: